-A: the lowest-density zoning district is a 1 acre lot size, if certain other standards can be met.
-The plat has typically advocated for Planned developments that provide permanent open space as a tradeoff for densities.
+A: The lowest-density zoning district is FR-1 at one unit per acre, or a 1 acre lot size, if certain other standards can be met.
+The Plan has typically encouraged Planned developments that provide permanent open space as a trade-off for higher densities.